maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     30 PRINT A
     40 IF A<20 THEN 20

 This causes the program to repeatedly add 1 to the current value of A, print the new value, and then start again at line 20.
 This loop will continue until the value in A reaches 20, which will occur after 10 loops.
+In most dialects, loops constructed in this fashion will run much slower than the corresponding `FOR` loop.

 #### See also: